Coronavirus: Death toll in UK rises by 847 to more than 14,500

 A social distancing sign on the platform at Westminster underground train station on April 17th in London.
 Photograph: Chris J Ratcliffe/Getty

-The United Kingdom’s hospital death toll from coronavirus rose 847 to 14,576, as of 4pm Irish time on April 16th, the health ministry said.
+The United Kingdom’s hospital death toll from coronavirus rose 847 to 14,576, as of 4pm on April 16th, the health ministry said.

 In all, 341,551 people have been tested of whom 108,692 tested positive, it added.